EndPointCorp/end-point-blog/2016/03/11/strict-typing-fun-example-free-monads.html.md

   done
 ```

-Running this function does nothing except for returning AST wrapped inside the “free monad” — which you can think of as a special, useful kind of container.
+Running this function does nothing except for returning AST wrapped inside the “free monad”—​which you can think of as a special, useful kind of container.
 The above function looks like any other Haskell function.
-It’s also “type safe” — which weeds out one class of errors that we’re only able to notice **after** we ran the code — in languages like JavaScript or Python.
+It’s also “type safe”—​which weeds out one class of errors that we’re only able to notice **after** we ran the code—​in languages like JavaScript or Python.

 Later on we’ll see that to get different results out of the “provisioning workflow” we defined above, no change in this function will be needed.